alexandergknoll/alexandergknoll.github.io/_posts/2025-09-13-omarchy-external-usb.md

 ### 5. Configure persistent boot parameters

-To ensure future kernel updates maintain the correct boot parameters, edit the Limine entry tool configuration file `/etc/limine-entry-tool.conf`.
-Add or modify the following line:
+To ensure future kernel updates maintain the correct boot parameters and don't get overwritten, edit the Limine entry tool configuration file `/etc/limine-entry-tool.conf`.
+Add or update the following line:

 ```terminal
 KERNEL_CMDLINE[default]+="cryptdevice=UUID=YOUR_UUID_HERE:root root=/dev/mapper/root rootflags=subvol=@ rootfstype=btrfs rw quiet splash"
 ```

-Replace `YOUR_UUID_HERE` with the actual UUID you obtained in step 3.
+> Replace `YOUR_UUID_HERE` with the actual UUID you obtained in step 3.
+{: .prompt-info }

-This configuration ensures that whenever the kernel is updated, the correct boot parameters are automatically applied to new Limine entries.
+The configuration you specify on this line should match the bootloader configuration from step 4 and ensures that whenever the kernel is updated, the correct boot parameters are automatically applied.

 ## Verification and testing